 There are several essential oils that may have fertility boosting qualities:

-- Geranium: This oil is fantastic for balancing hormones and regulating your cycle.
-It also has the soothing effect of calming emotions and helping you to distress.
+- Geranium (Pelagonium gravolens): This oil is fantastic for balancing hormones and regulating your cycle.
+It also has the soothing effect of calming emotions and helping you to relieve stress.
 For women with endometriosis, Geranium may be especially beneficial.

-- Calendula: Great for topical application blended with a carrier oil such as almond oil, Calendula is an anti-inflammatory oil that may help to regulate your menstrual cycle.
-This is also a fantastic sensitive-skin oil, making it beneficial for use as baby oil (added to a carrier oil first, of coarse!) once your little one is finally in your arms.
+- Calendula (Calendula officinalis): Great for topical application blended with a carrier oil such as almond oil, Calendula is an anti-inflammatory oil that may help to regulate your menstrual cycle.
+This is also a fantastic sensitive-skin oil, making it beneficial for use as baby oil (added to a carrier oil first, of course!) once your little one is finally in your arms.

-- German Chamomile: With anti-inflammatory properties, this oil may help reduce pain caused by cysts or fibroids, while also improving your chances of conception.
+- German Chamomile (Matricaria recutita): With anti-inflammatory properties, this oil may help reduce pain caused by cysts or fibroids, while also improving your chances of conception.
+Dr. Joseph Mercola suggests a 5-minute sitz bath with 2 drops each German Chamomile and Lavender essential oils to help relieve menstrual cramps.

-- Yarrow: A detoxifying oil, Yarrow helps to relieve pelvic congestion and prevent inflammation.
+- Yarrow (Achillea millefolium): A detoxifying oil, Yarrow helps to relieve pelvic congestion and prevent inflammation.
 It is also beneficial for the digestive and urinary tracts.

-- Clary Sage: Influencing your estrogen levels, Clary Sage helps your body to regulate its hormones naturally.
+- Clary Sage (Salvia sclarea): Influencing your estrogen levels, Clary Sage helps your body to regulate its hormones naturally.
 It also has the added effect of being a libido booster, which can be important when failed conception efforts have started to affect enjoyment in the bedroom.
 This oil may also help with male infertility, treating hormone imbalances and impotence.

-- Ginger: This oil has antispasmodic, anti-inflammatory and antioxidant benefits.
+- Ginger (Zingiber officinale): This oil has antispasmodic, anti-inflammatory, and antioxidant benefits.
 It also aids in the digestive system and supports healthy circulation.

-- Rose Otto: An oil that helps relax the uterus and regulate your menstrual cycle, Rose Otto also has a libido enhancing effect and improves cervical mucus.
+- Rose Otto (Rosa x damascena): An oil that helps relax the uterus and regulate your menstrual cycle, Rose Otto also has a libido enhancing effect and improves cervical mucus.
 However, it is important to note that this oil should not be used after ovulation in your cycle, as it is not safe during pregnancy.
+A comprehensive review of clinical evidence by researchers in Iran in Avicenna Journal of Phytomedicine has found that Rose oil provides physiological and psychological relaxation, plus analgesic and anti-anxiety effects.

-- Sweet Fennel: A great herb for getting your hormonal system back on track, sweet fennel is best used during the first part of your cycle to regulate menstruation and improve hormonal functioning.
+- Sweet Fennel (Foeniculum vulgare): A great herb for getting your hormonal system back on track, sweet fennel is best used during the first part of your cycle to regulate menstruation and improve hormonal functioning.
 This is another oil that is not safe to use during pregnancy.

-- Damiana: This sweet smelling oil has aphrodisiac qualities and is beneficial for regulating your menstrual cycle by supporting endocrine system function.
+- Damiana (Turnera Ddiffusa): This sweet-smelling oil has aphrodisiac qualities and is beneficial for regulating your menstrual cycle by supporting endocrine system function.

 Not all essential oils are created equal, and paying attention to the quality of the product you are using is important.
 Make sure to do your research on the company you choose to purchase oils through, ensuring they have a commitment to providing you with the best quality product.
 Most natural health care practitioners have brands they love and can likely recommend.